install.packages("here")

 )

 You can write your own functions.
 For instance, an alternative to the mean and the median is the Hodges–Lehmann estimator.
-We can define a function that computes this estimator like so:
+Let \(X = (X_1, \dots, X_n)\) be a data vector.
+To compute the Hodges–Lehmann estimator of \(X\)’s central tendency, proceed as follows:

-<- function(x, na.rm = TRUE) {
+<- function(x, na.rm = FALSE) {

 hodges_lehmann if (na.rm) {